thanos-io/objstore/README.md

 prefix: ""
 ```

-Use --objstore.config-file to reference to this configuration file.

 ##### Baidu BOS

 In order to use Baidu BOS object storage, you should apply for a Baidu Account and create an object storage bucket first.
 Refer to [Baidu Cloud Documents](https://cloud.baidu.com/doc/BOS/index.html) for more details.
-To use Baidu BOS object storage, please specify the following yaml configuration file in `--objstore.config*` flag.
+The Baidu BOS object storage yaml configuration definition:

 ```yaml mdox-exec="go run scripts/cfggen/main.go --name=bos.Config"
 type: BOS